 The Company's LDD contracts contain multiple performance obligations bundled for one transaction price, with all obligations generally satisfied within one year.
 For these bundled arrangements, the Company accounts for individual products and services as separate performance obligations if they are distinct, that is, if a product or service is separately identifiable from other items in the bundled package, and if a customer can benefit from it on its own or with other resources that are readily available to the customer.
 The Company's LDD contracts include a combination of the following performance obligations: (1) LDD capital asset and related components, (2) training and (3) device service (initial year).
 Each of these three performance obligations are considered distinct.
 The LDD capital asset is distinct because the customer can benefit from it together with other resources that are readily available to the customer.
 Training on the use of the machine is offered as a distinct activity after installation of the LDD to enhance the customer's ability to utilize the machine by having an industry professional provide best practices and customize training to the specific needs of the customer.
 Each LDD comes with a twelve-month manufacturer's warranty (service-type) that includes preventative maintenance, unscheduled service (labor and parts) and software updates.
 After the first year, service contracts can be purchased separately on a standalone basis.
-The Company recognizes revenue as performance obligations are satisfied by transferring control of the product or service to a customer.
-Specifically, revenue for the LDD capital asset is recognized at a point in time at installation.
+The Company recognizes revenue as performance obligations.
 Revenue for training is also recorded at a point in time, generally 30 days after installation.
-Revenue for the device service is recognized ratably over time after installation, generally 12 months.
-The Company has determined that the transaction price is the invoice price, net of adjustments, if any.
-The allocation to the separate
+Revenue for training is also recorded at a point in time, generally 30 days after installation.
+Revenue for the altor installation, deparately efformance obligations is based upon the transaction price is the invoice price.
+Standalone selling prices are based on observable prices at which the Company has determined that the transaction price is the invoice price, net of adjustments, if any.
+The allocation to th